 - Understanding of Computer Systems

-- ➤ CMPT 295 or equivalent (instruction sets, computer arithmetic, datapath design, data formats, addressing modes, memory hierarchies including caches and virtual memory, and multicore architectures, assembly programming)
+- ➤ CMPT 295 or equivalent (instruction sets, computer arithmetic, datapath design, data formats, addressing modes, memory hierarchies including caches and virtual memory, multicore architectures, assembly programming)

 - Programming experience in C/C++ and Python

 - Needed for assignments and project

 - Good knowledge of Linux/Unix

-- Contact instructors if you're not sure
+- Please complete Quiz 1 (canvas) by Monday.
+This indicates whether you have the necessary background for this course.
+Quiz available tomorrow.

-- Warning: Don't take this course if
+- · Warning: Don't take this course if

-- You don't have time for a heavy workload (textbook + readings, assignments, project, exams)
+- > You don't have time for a heavy workload (textbook + readings, assignments, project, exams)

-- ➤ Coding skills are not strong
+- Coding skills are not strong

-- ➤ Primary motivation is to get a good grade!
+- > Primary motivation is to get a good grade

-- ➤ "Simply need a course to graduate"
+- "Simply need a course to graduate"